sathiya9944/Fullstack_lab/README.md

 ### 3.Create a NodeJS server using Express that creates, reads, updates and deletes students' details and stores them in MongoDB database.
 The information about the user should be obtained from a HTML form.

+### 4.Create a counter using AngularJS.

+### 5.Create a Todo application using AngularJSStore the data to a JSON file using a simpleNodeJS server and retrieve the information from the same during page reloads.